MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/azure-integration.md

 A REST contract is similar to a two-way contract on a REST endpoint.

 An Azure hybrid relay connection to Dataverse uses the REST contract.
-More information: [Use an Azure hybrid relay connection](azure-hybrid-relay-connection.md)
+More information: [Use a hybrid relay connection](azure-hybrid-relay-connection.md)

 ### Topic